- 409A valuation

 What is a 409A material event?

-Outside of a financing round, a material event is any event that could affect a company’s stock price, including any significant operational or financial change or even shifts in the global economy, including:
+Outside of a financing round, a material event is any event or significant change that could affect a company’s stock price, including:

 -

-A significant, new, or lost customer contract that represents a material change in revenue, including annual recurring revenue (ARR)
+A new or lost customer contract that represents a material change in revenue, including annual recurring revenue (ARR)

 -